rmetzger93-ship-it/KeelVault/00_Charter/Keel_Charter_v1.0.md

 - Keel flags documentation updates as they arise.
 - RJ reviews and commits; Keel verifies consistency next session.
 - Prefer to use simple commands in terminal, if cat or EOF protocols with large text are used, it doesn't paste over well.
 So, then the next preference is to remove a current file, use nano to open a new version of the file, then paste in a new version.
+- Always note which shell a command should be given in, Termux or Ubuntu for example for clarity and to limit mistakes.
+- RJ never wants to edit nano files or any file, if possible.
+Always replace fully.
+If you're not sure what's in there, 100% sure - for a replace - then ask and I'll paste the contents.
+Since you can't watch the code, the only way to provide you full oversight are full prints and full pastes from me.

 ---